-fields of the Shepherds near Bethlehen in Israel.
+fields of the Shepherds near Bethlehem in Israel.

 At the time of Jesus’ birth, Bethlehem had a population of about three hundred and was the area where Levitical shepherds raised lambs for sacrifice at the Temple in Jerusalem.
 These special shepherds were trained and tasked with the responsibility of discerning which lambs were suitable for sacrifice, as only an unblemished lamb was acceptable.

 Keeping the young lambs safe and clean was not an easy task in this rocky area, so the chosen lambs were kept protected by wrapping them in strips of cloth known as swaddling cloth.
 The cloths or bands kept the lamb warm and calm.
 Any blemish from a scrape or injury would require the lamb to be rejected and sent out with the other lambs and sheep who were just ordinary stock.
 A passage in the Mishnah also verifies the conclusion that the flocks of sheep were destined for Temple sacrifices.

 As we reimagine that night over 2,000 years ago, envision the young couple arriving in the town of Bethlehem as Mary was about to give birth.
 Mary and Joseph likely didn’t go knocking on every door, and there were no hotels or inns as we know today.
-Their only option was to find a relative who might have welcomed them in or to find a stranger would have willingly offered them a room in their home for a price.
+Their only option was to find a relative who might have welcomed them in or to find a stranger who would have willingly offered them a room in their home for a price.
 But we know that didn’t happen.

 To complicate the overcrowding in Bethlehem because of the census, there was a greater problem for the young couple.
 Our Palestinian Christian guide in Bethelemen, Lahdo Shio, noted that any Jew would have recognized Mary was about to give birth, and that meant blood would be shed, making their host’s home ceremonially unclean.
 Mary and Joseph’s option was to accept the only accommodation available: a stable or cave of some sort.